Freudian Psychology

 According to Freud, the purpose of human behavior was to relieve tension.
 In Freudian psychology, the id supplies the energy of the mind through its sexual and aggressive impulses.
 Freud's mental energy theories saw cathexis, the concentration of sexual energy on one object or person, as the source of neurosis.
 To release this sexual tension, Freud used psychoanalysis, his talking cure, to achieve catharsis.

 Freud believed that dreams relied on metaphors because they happened when the id was active, coming up with desires, while the superego was censoring those thoughts.
-Freud believed that if he helped his client understand their dreams, he would help them overcome neuroticism.
+Freud believed that if he helped his client understand their dreams, he could help them overcome neuroticism.

 Psychopathologies